PCIT Cohorts 6-7

 ECBI Intensity Scale: Descriptive Statistics

-Repeated Measures: Repeated measures analyses (paired samples t-tests) were conducted to examine pre-post group mean differences on the ECBI Intensity Scale.
-Analyses revealed statistically significant improvements from pre- to post-treatment.
+Repeated Measures: Repeated measures analyses (paired samples t-tests) were conducted to examine pre-post group mean differences on the ECBI Intensity and Problem Scales.
+Analyses revealed statistically significant improvements from pre- to post-treatment on both scales.

 ECBI Intensity Scale: Paired Sample T-tests